qiyangduan/alibaba_cloud_tutorial/retail_recommend/README.md

 Unfortunately, there is no data to reproduce the steps.
 So I downloaded from this [link on UCI](https://archive.ics.uci.edu/ml/datasets/Online+Retail#) a similar dataset for easier reproduction.
 You download the sample by yourself, or get it from this repository at [./data/online_retail.csv](./data/online_retail.csv).

+## List of cloud product used.
+* [Maxcompute+dataworks] (https://www.alibabacloud.com/product/ide) -- This is an IDE for big data, which works on top of Hadoop (EMR), OSS, Database, etc.
+* [PAI] (https://www.alibabacloud.com/product/machine-learning?spm=a2c63.p38356.1389108.dnavproductai3.6fba3679qCWqJ1) -- This is a collection of AI algorithms, with drag and drop design interface.
+* [OSS] (https://www.alibabacloud.com/product/oss?spm=a3c0i.7911826.1389108.133.9fbf14b3D5kdU4) -- This is a file storage.

 ## Prerequisite
 You need to setup your own cridentials for run the samples.